enderphan94/RNG-Testing/README.md

 # Wiki

-More details about the implementation here
+More details about the implementation are up there on the wiki page